vlaufoo/MatrixMult/README.md

 ## Challenges

-The main challenges of this project, after the first steps of creating the class and the main methods, have been regarding the correct initialization of threads, and have been caused possibly by the late implementation of a readable debug output, to troubleshoot the problems as they came up.
-It is possible that some of the difficulties encountered in making the parallel execution work were due to the use of the `tsd::cout` function, and in particular the improper use of the `<<` operator.
+The main challenges of this project, after the first steps of creating the class and the main methods, have been regarding the correct initialization of threads, and have been caused in part by the late implementation of a readable debug output, to troubleshoot the problems as they came up.
+It is possible that some of the difficulties encountered in making the parallel execution work were due to the use of the `std::cout` function, and in particular the improper use of the `<<` operator.
 When using `std::cout` the `<<` operator can be used to concatenate strings to send them to the output buffer.
-The operator itself is atomic, so if used only once it cannot be scrambled or interrupted by opther threads, but using it may times in the same `std::cout` hase the same oeffect of calling the function multiple times.
+The operator itself is atomic, so if used only once it cannot be scrambled or interrupted by opther threads, but using it many times in the same `std::cout` has the same effect of calling the function multiple times.
 Between each call other threads can insert their own output, making the result unreadable.
-The solution was to compose the message before sending it to buffer, and the send it all at once.
-This does not guarantee that all messages are in "chronological order", but that they are all readable.
+The solution was to compose the message before sending it to buffer, using another standard library and then send it all at once.
+This does not guarantee that all messages are in "chronological order", but only that they are all readable.

 ```c++
 #include<iostream>